dougeby/IntuneDocs/intune/security-baseline-settings-defender-atp.md

 For more information, see [PassportForWork CSP](https://docs.microsoft.com/windows/client-management/mdm/passportforwork-csp) in the Windows documentation.

 - **Configure Windows Hello for Business** - *TenantId/Policies/UsePassportForWork*
   Windows Hello for Business is an alternative method for signing into Windows by replacing passwords, Smart Cards, and Virtual Smart Cards.

+  - When set to *Yes*, you  enable this policy and the device provisions Windows Hello for Business.
+  - When set to *Not configured*, the baseline does not affect the policy setting of the device.
+This means that if Windows Hello for Business is disabled on a device, it remains disabled.
+If its enabled, it remains enabled.

+  You cannot disable Windows Hello for Business through this baseline.
+You can disable Windows Hello for Business when you configure [Windows enrollment](windows-hello.md), or as part of a device configuration profile for [identity protection](identity-protection-configure.md).

+Windows Hello for Business is an alternative method for signing into Windows by replacing passwords, Smart Cards, and Virtual Smart Cards.

   If you enable or don't configure this policy setting, the device provisions Windows Hello for Business.
 If you disable this policy setting, the device doesn't provision Windows Hello for Business for any user.